StainlessStasis/CobblemonSpawnAlerts/README.md

 ![Custom spawn message](https://cdn.modrinth.com/data/cached_images/71ff33f8e14b2520cc97c897754ce8579037d4b5.png)

 ## Limitations<br>
+**IVs and Nature currently do NOT work.
+They will disp*ay, but they are incorrect!**<br><br>
 The biggest limitation with this mod is that it only mostly works in singleplayer.
-The only features that work in multiplayer are the name of the Pokemon, its level, its shiny status, and its rarity.<br><br>
+The only features that work in multiplayer are the name of the Pokemon, its level, gender, shiny status, and rarity.<br><br>
 Also, you wil *not* receive alerts for spawns if your client is not loading the entity.
 This is why I highly suggest using this mod in conjunction with [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) if you are on a server.<br><br>
 Lastly, for technical reasons, any mod that adds UNIQUE Pokemon (meaning, unofficial Pokemon not in any of the Pokemon games) will not be displayed as legndary/mythical/ultra beast.
 Here's the full details for those who care: The client is only told what it *needs* to be told to function properly, and this includes a Pokemon's rarity.
 To get around this, I had to hard code a list of Pokemon that fit their respective rarity.
 A mod could theoretically add it's own "Fakemons", which would be tagged with a rarity on the server side, but this tag is not reflected on the client.

 ## More to come!
 I just started making this mod, so it is quite obviously lacking many features.
 In no particular order, I plan to add:
-* Optional serverside mod to allow IVs, nature, etc. to work on other clients with the mod installed
+* Optional serverside mod to allow IVs, nature, etc. to work on other clients with the mod installed (also to fix IVs and Nature)
 * Sounds
-* Gender, for catching Pokemon like Ralts
 * Abilities
-* Paradox Pokemon
+* EVs
-* Dynamic replacement to provide lowercase or uppercase name (currently only Capitalized is available)
 * Individually customizable hoverable stats

 I may also add the following, but I'm unsure: